pisimulation/CardinalCourse/README.md

 ### Bootstrap

-Bootstrap forms, buttons, collapse divs, etc.
+Bootstrap forms, buttons, collapse divs, navigation bar are used.

+## Contribution

+Some more features that can be added:
+* User registration system using Wesleyan's username and password
+* Review report and auto deletion
+* MongoDB deployment plan upgrade.
+The current version is running on a 0.5 GB free plan.
+* Better design